NextronSystems/broker-network-manual/usage/administration.rst

    :alt: Using the Lobby

-After you uploaded the configuration to your Lobby, you should now see that the Lobby is connected with your ASGARD Management Center:
+After you uploaded the configuration to your Lobby, you should now see that the Lobby is connected with your ASGARD Management Center (Broker Network view in your ASGARD):

 .. figure:: ../images/setup_lobby8.png
    :target: ../_images/setup_lobby8.png